This circuit presents a simple bench power supply that is easy yet efficient with adjustable voltage and current monitoring.

 Formulas and Calculations:

-The output voltage at the T1 emitter in this case will be nearly equal to the collector voltage and is as follows:
+The following is the output voltage at the T1 emitter which will be very similar to the collector voltage:

 VE = Vin – 0.7